satunr/CoVar/README.md

 - Executes the nearest neighbor module.

 #### `Combined.py`
-- Given individual sample runs, determine nearest neighbor and core genes based on the combination of runs.
+- Given individual sample runs, determine nearest neighbor and core genes based on the combination of runs.</p>